fbpx

 4. Train the users

 Next you would have to train the workforce to use the new automation workflow tool.
-Providing a simple transition path from the current manual process to the new automated system and providing them with sufficient training will go a long way towards making this transformation a success.
+Providing a simple transition path from the current manual process to the new automated system and providing them with sufficient training will go a long way toward making this transformation a success.

 Steps involved in workflow automation-Infographic